 1. Not Ideal for Advanced or Heavy Users

 One primary drawback of Chrome OS and Chromebooks is their limited computing capabilities.
 Compared to Windows and Mac devices, Chromebooks are not capable of running resource-intensive apps such as full-featured photo editing and video editing applications.

 A Chromebook is also not a gaming device, and Chrome OS is not designed for hardcore gamers.
 Although there are a large number of game titles available on Chrome Web Store and Google Play Store, prominent game titles available for Windows are not available for Chrome OS due to software and hardware limitations.

 2. Better Suited for Fast and Reliable Internet Connection

 There are apps for Chrome OS that are developed to run offline.
-However, remember that the main selling point of this operating system is cloud computing.
+However, remember that the main selling point of this operating system is cloud computing via thin client.
 Hence, the operating system and Chromebooks are primarily optimized run less resource-intensive apps.

 Most Chromebooks do not have large storage spaces.
 This is why most of the entertainment features of the operating system depend on online streaming services such as YouTube and Netflix for video streaming, or Spotify and Play Music for music streaming.
 Office productivity apps from Google are also web-based applications.

 3. Unnecessary if a User Owns other Devices